Multifractality of jump diffusion processes: Acknowledgements

 \section{Acknowledgements}

-I wish to thank Stéphane Jaffard and Stéphane Seuret for suggesting this study and for their constant support during the preparation of this paper.
-I also would like to thank Nicolas Fournier and Arnaud Durand for many interesting discussions.
+This work is part of my phd thesis.
+I wish to thank my advisors St\'ephane Jaffard and St\'ephane Seuret for suggesting this study and for their constant support during the preparation of this paper.
+I also would like to thank Nicolas Fournier and Arnaud Durand for many stimulating discussions.
+Finally, I appreciate many valuable remarks of the anonymous referee which improve a lot the presentation and weaken some conditions.